brennanbrown/stars/index.md

 ## Others

+- [slimhk45/awesome-obsidian-alternatives](https://github.com/slimhk45/awesome-obsidian-alternatives) - A community-maintained directory of free and open-source Obsidian clones and the technologies used to build them.
+Our goal is to create a central hub for this part of the note-taking app ecosystem.
 - [kr1sp1n/awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) - A collection of awesome things regarding the gemini protocol ecosystem.
 - [libre-fm/libre-fm](https://github.com/libre-fm/libre-fm) - The Hacienda must be built
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers